Oglo/Project-DSML/StartByReadingMe.md

 -------

-'Analysis of the Model' Folder: This primary folder contains a thorough analysis of our various models.
+Analysis of the Model Folder:

+This primary folder contains a thorough analysis of our various models.

-'Erroneous Predictions' File:
+Erroneous Predictions File:

-Here, we examine models that did not meet our performance criteria, highlighting the reasons for their insufficient accuracy.
+- Here, we examine models that did not meet our performance criteria, highlighting the reasons for their insufficient accuracy.

-'The Best Model' File:
+The Best Model File:

-This document details the model that outperformed others in terms of prediction.
+- This document details the model that outperformed others in terms of prediction.

-'Model's Dashboard' File:
+Model's Dashboard File:

-A comprehensive overview of key metrics such as F1-score, recall, accuracy, precision, and the confusion matrix for our most significant models.
+- A comprehensive overview of key metrics such as F1-score, recall, accuracy, precision, and the confusion matrix for our most significant models.

 ---